-The U.S. has urged Turkey to reconsider its decision to start offshore drilling operations in Cyprus, according to a statement.
+The U.S. has urged Turkey to reconsider its decision to start offshore drilling operations in Cyprus, according to a statement on Sunday.

 “This step is highly provocative and risks raising tensions in the region,” Ortagus added.